2018 Honda Pilot Pros vs Cons

 The Pilot comes packed with many standard and optional features.
 The second trim level up, the EX, comes with a power driver's seat, satellite radio, and remote start.
 Each trim level packs in exponentially more features, including lane-departure and forward collision warning systems on the Touring and heated second-row seats on the line-topping Elite.

-Reasons Not to Buy a 2018 Honda Pilot – The Cons
+Reasons You May Not Like the 2018 Honda Pilot – The Cons

 1. Exterior Looks Bland